Rosé wine is often overlooked as a cooking ingredient, but it can be used instead of red wine as a marinade and in slow-cooked casseroles and braises.

 That’s right – a stew, like beef or chicken stew, or a thick pasta ragu.
 Think about it, the color isn’t going to matter, but the slightly darker taste will have an effect.

-Can you use white wine instead of red in cooking?
+Can I use white wine instead of red wine in a recipe?